 Furnishings & Design is here to assist you with office renovations.
 Those renovations could include furniture and/or interior finishes.
 Departments who need to purchase specific pieces of office furniture such as a file cabinet, storage cabinet, whiteboard, or chair can purchase those directly through Purchasing using one of our standing contracts.
 Purchasing has contract spreadsheets to assist in these types of quick purchases.
 If purchasing whiteboards for classrooms, our department will be happy to assist you, as this will involve coordination on the installation to maintain an operable classroom.
 Due to the volume of projects that our staff is involved in, departments should notify Furnishings & Design of cancellation or rescheduling at least one hour prior to a scheduled appointment.
 Please be aware that projects will be delayed should this courtesy not be extended.

 The Furnishings & Design Department sources interior furnishings and finishes from existing standing University or state contracts.
 Compliance with the State of Alabama Bid Law is of utmost importance to The University of Alabama as well as Furnishings & Design.
 As such, our staff works in conjunction with the Purchasing Department to ensure complete compliance with the University’s Purchasing Policies.
 Any project requiring items not currently on a standing contract will be bid through the Purchasing Department.
-For additional information, please click here.
+Additional information on the bid process.

 Note: Contracts renewal dates vary; be sure to check the website regularly to ensure that the bid is still active.